 I'm certainly no expert in the field of weight-loss, so all I can do is to offer you tips that have worked well for me.
 These tips, as with most other tips on this site, are based on simple, common-sense principles that don't require an expensive book, plan, or miracle cure to implement.

 Weight management is a very simple concept.

-Your body requires a certain number of calories (units of energy) each day in order to support its daily activity level.
+Your body requires a certain number of calories (units of energy) each day to support its daily activity level.

-If you take in fewer daily calories than your body needs for its daily activity level, your body will use storage body fat to subsidize your intake -- causing you to lose weight.
+If you take in fewer daily calories than your body needs for its daily activity level, your body will use stored body fat to subsidize your intake -- causing you to lose weight.

 On the other hand, if you take in more daily calories than your body needs for daily activity, your body will add to its fat reserves -- causing you to gain weight.

 This means there are basically three ways to lose or gain weight: